Our committee members

 I joined the club in Nov '15, having spent many years as a spectator, supporting my youngest son at Tristar triathlons, and thinking to myself: "I should be doing this myself".

 I come from a swimming background, but have always enjoyed cycling and running.
-I have spent time in other sport club committees doing all sorts of roles, but this is my fist time as Welfare and H&S Officer.
+I have spent time in other sport club committees doing all sorts of roles.

 Favourite biscuit: choc chip shortbread.